-One dilemma, as it was perceived at the time, is shown in Figure 61.4.148 It was feared that chronic drug immunosuppression powerful enough to prevent organ allograft rejection would render the recipient hopelessly vulnerable to indigenous and environmental pathogens.
-Early reports of infectious disease complications in the early Colorado recipients149 and elsewhere, gave warning that dire consequences might, in time, be in store for all recipients.
-It also was suspected that immune surveillance to tumors would be eroded, a possibility that was verified but shown to be manageable by 1968.^{150-152} most (carinii role of demic ahead.
+One dilemma, as it was perceived at the time, is shown in Figure 79.4.148 It was feared that chronic drug immunosuppression powerful enough to prevent organ allograft rejection would render the recipient hopelessly vulnerable to indigenous and environmental pathogens.
+Reports of infectious disease complications in the early Colorado recipients149 and elsewhere gave warning that dire consequences might, in time, be in store for all recipients.
+It also was suspected that immune surveillance to tumors would be eroded, a possibility that was verified but by 1958 was shown to be manageable.150-152

 Autopsy studies in failed clinical cases revealed a typical pattern.
 Infections for which specific antibiotics were available could be largely controlled.
-However, opportunistic microorganisms of normally low pathogenicity were overrepresented and appeared at autopsy to be the main cause of death.153 Of these infections, cytomegalovirus (CMV) was the
+However, opportunistic microorganisms of normally low pathogenicity were overrepresented and appeared at autopsy to be the main cause of death.153 Of these infections, cytomegalovirus (CMV) was the most common and lethal.
+The presence of Pneumocystis carinii as a coinfection with CMV154 premonstrated the lethal role of this combination of infectious agents in the acquired immunodeficiency syndrome (AIDS) epidemic in the nontransplant population that lay two decades ahead.